 Are there any scholarships to help pay for study abroad?

 Yes, and you should consider applying for scholarships given by your particular program as well as for the available national scholarships.
 Please consult with a fellowships advisor for more information or the specific program you plan to attend.

 Increasingly, countries are requiring visas for students studying abroad.
-Your program will inform you about the country's requirements.You MUST have a valid passport that will not expire while you are abroad.
+Your program will inform you about the country's visa requirements.You MUST have a valid passport that will not expire while you are abroad, and in many cases up to six months after your scheduled period abroad.
 International students should contact ISSO to make sure that they have the appropriate documents to return to the United States.